adrianhuber17/fitness-app/ReadMe.md

 ## Scroll throught the latest friend's activity feed

 The latest friends activity feed is displayed on the home page.
 A user can scroll through their friends feed which is ordered by the activity date in descending order.
-The friends acitivy feed has an activity card for each activity which displays the name of the user, ride caption, ride date, total elevation gain, total distance, total time, and a map of the activity,
+The friends acitivy feed has an activity card for each activity which displays the name of the user, ride caption, ride date, total elevation gain, total distance, total time, and a map of the activity

 ![](/ReadME/scroll-friends-feed.gif)